skupperproject/skupper-example-hello-world/subrepos/skewer/test-example/README.md

 ## Step 3: Access your clusters

-The methods for accessing your clusters vary by Kubernetes provider.
-Find the instructions for your chosen providers and use them to authenticate and configure access for each console session.
+The procedure for accessing a Kubernetes cluster varies by provider.
+Find the instructions for your chosen provider and use them to authenticate and configure access for each console session.
 See the following links for more information: